Trinitite: Composition

-The chaotic nature of trinitite's creation has resulted in variations in both structure and composition.
+The chaotic nature of trinitite's formation has led to variations in both its structure and composition.
 The glass has been described as "a layer 1 to 2 centimeters thick, with the upper surface marked by a very thin sprinkling of dust which fell upon it while it was still molten.
 At the bottom is a thicker film of partially fused material, which grades into the soil from which it was derived.
 The color of the glass is a pale bottle green, and the material is extremely vesicular with the size of the bubbles ranging to nearly the full thickness of the specimen."
 The most common form of trinitite is green fragments of 1–3 cm thick, smooth on one side and rough on the other; this is the trinitite that cooled after landing still-molten on the desert floor.

-Around 30% of trinitite is void space, although quantities vary greatly between samples.
+Around 30% of trinitite is void space, though their porosity varies widely between samples.
 Trinitite exhibits various other defects such as cracks.
-In trinitite that cooled after landing, the smooth upper surface contains large numbers of small vesicles while the lower rough layer has lower vesicle density but larger vesicles.
+In trinitite that cooled after landing, the smooth upper surface contains large numbers of small vesicles, while the lower rough layer has lower vesicle density but larger vesicles.
 It is primarily alkaline.

 One of the more unusual isotopes found in trinitite is a barium neutron activation product, the barium in the Trinity device coming from the slow explosive lens employed in the device, known as Baratol.
 Quartz is the only surviving mineral in most trinitite.
 Trinitite no longer contains sufficient radiation to be harmful unless swallowed.
 It still contains the radionuclides ^{241}Am, ^{137}Cs and ^{152}Eu owing to the Trinity test using a plutonium bomb.

 Variations

 There are two forms of trinitite glass with differing refraction indices.
-The lower-index glass is composed largely of silicon dioxide, with the higher-index variant having mixed components.
+The lower-index glass is composed largely of silicon dioxide, while the higher-index glass has a mixed composition.
 Red trinitite exists in both variants and contains glass rich in copper, iron, and lead as well as metallic globules.
-Black trinitite's colour is as a result of being rich in iron.
+Black trinitite's colour is a result of being rich in iron.

 In a study published in 2021 a sample of red trinitite was found to contain a previously undiscovered complex quasicrystal, the oldest known manmade quasicrystal, with a symmetry group in the shape of an icosahedron.
 It is composed of iron, silicon, copper and calcium.
 The quasicrystal's structure displays fivefold rotational symmetry.
 The quasicrystal research was led by geologist Luca Bindi of the University of Florence and Paul Steinhardt, after he theorised red trinitite was likely to contain quasicrystals as they often contain elements that rarely combine.
 The structure has a formula of Si61Cu30Ca7Fe2.
 A single 10μm grain was detected after ten months of work examining six small samples of red trinitite.